Why Nature Loves Hexagons: Snowflakes, Hexagonal Flowers Blooming in Hokkaido

 Rokkatei butter sandwich, No.1 gift in Japan

 Speaking of “Rokka,” the name of the leading confectionary maker in Hokkaido “Rokkatei” comes from there.
-Their raisin-butter cream cookie is a gem that is very often ranked as the most popular gift in Japan.
-As I wrote it before, Rokkatei also runs some cafés, and there are two here in Asahikawa, where you can enjoy their cakes and drinks in a comfortable space equipped with Asahikawa wooden furniture.
-If you have not tried both their masterpiece sweets and our furniture yet, please definitely do in their café in order also to activate your forebrain and creativity with new experience.
+Their raisin-butter cream cookie is a gem that is very often ranked as the most popular gift in Japan, for your information.
+As I wrote it before, Rokkatei also runs some cafes, and there are two here in Asahikawa, where you can enjoy their cakes and drinks in a comfortable space equipped with Asahikawa wooden furniture.
+If you have not tried both their masterpiece sweets and our furniture yet, please definitely do in their cafe in order also to activate your forebrain and creativity with new experience.

 Shungo Ijima